jsmuster/qq/README.md

 QQ is comprised of concepts easily understood by any programmer.

 QQ is isomorphic and WORA capable.
 It's a cross-platform "write once, run anywhere" program.
-A module written with QQ works on desktop, mobile, web, NodeJS environments and as a browser extension.
+A module written with QQ works on the web, mobile, NodeJS environments and as a browser extension.

 Main focus of QQ is quick application development and deployment.